Vitamin C, one of the most important vitamins for human being, can be found in all green plants, especially citrus fruits.

-Ascorbic acid, commonly known as Vitamin C, is functionally most relevant for collagen synthesis, that assists connective tissue integrity (by hydrogen bond between collagen proteins) of bone tissue dentine and teeth, wound healing and burns, because it helps scar tissue formation.
-Furthermore, it enhances intestinal iron absorption, its essential to the synthesis of carnitine, in folic acid conversion into its active form THFA and in adrenalin and noradrenaline synthesis, which are two neurotransmitters of sympathetic nervous system, release in stressing circumstances and elaborated in medullary region of suprarenal glands.
+Ascorbic acid, commonly known as Vitamin C, is functionally most relevant for collagen synthesis, which assists connective tissue integrity (by a hydrogen bond between collagen proteins) of bone tissue dentine and teeth, wound healing and burns because it helps scar tissue formation.
+Furthermore, it enhances intestinal iron absorption, its essential to the synthesis of carnitine, in folic acid conversion into its active form THFA and in adrenalin and noradrenaline synthesis, which are two neurotransmitters of the sympathetic nervous system, release in stressing circumstances and elaborated in the medullary region of suprarenal glands.

 Vitamin C is water-soluble nutrient; exposed to metals, alkalis, light or oxygen it easily oxidizes and its chemical formula is C6H8O6.
 Ascorbic Acid acts as an antioxidant, scavenging potentially harmful molecules called free radicals.